 In order to address the issue of water scarcity, World Data Lab is developing the Water Scarcity Clock (WSC) which will allow everyone to see the number of people in the world suffering from water scarcity while giving users the ability to explore the affected parts of the world.
 The tool is being developed with the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the International Institute for Applied Systems Analysis (IIASA) in order to provide decision-makers with granular and actionable information so that the world can fulfill SDG 6 (ensure availability and sustainable management of water and sanitation for all).

-Users will be able to use the Water Scarcity Clock to compare water availability and water use between countries.
+Users will be able to use the Water Scarcity Clock to compare water availability between countries.
 Water availability numbers will also be able to be adjusted to see which percentage of the population lives in areas with a water availability of less than 500 m3, 1,000 m3, and 1,700 m3 per capita.
 According to the Falkenmark Water Stress Indicator, a country or region is said to experience “water stress” when annual water supplies drop below 1,700 m3 per person per year.
 At levels between 1,000-1,700 m3 per person per year, periodic or limited water shortages can be expected.
 When water supplies drop below 1,000 m3 per person per year, the country faces water scarcity.

 Who's it for?

 WSC is an early warning tool for every international organization and national department who is trying to achieve SDG 6 by 2030.
 Water stress is an issue in 22 countries, mostly in North Africa and Western, Central, and South Asia.
 In these areas, the water stress level is above 70% indicating the strong probability of future water scarcity.